 "Poplin" and "Broadcloth"

 As you might already know, poplin and broadcloth are technically the same weave.
-However, while the word "broadcloth" tends to describe densely-woven, giving rise to a crisp dress shirt and a stiff collar, poplin tends to be very light.
+However, while the word "broadcloth" tends to be used to describe a densely-woven material, giving rise to a crisp dress shirt with a stiff collar, "poplin" tends to imply something very light.
 This lightness can, at an extreme, make poplin cheap and wrinkly.
-Quality poplin can still be a good thing.
-Who doesn't like a breathable shirt?
+Quality poplin can still be a good thing, retaining some softness or wrinkling a little better.
+And who doesn't like a breathable shirt?
 But cheap poplin is the worst of all worlds.

 The Prevalence of the Poplin Problem